adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/client.md

 cases of the first sync operation and rapidly changing tables).
 Finally, there is more complexity.
 We have to deal with the offline table maintenance and conflict resolution patterns.

-!!! important "Install SQLite for Universal Windows"
+!!! important "Azure Mobile Apps v3.0"
-    Before you get started with this section, install SQLite for Universal Windows from the **Extensions and Updates** in Visual Studio.
-Android and iOS do not need a SQLite package (it is integrated into the platform).
-However, SQLite is not natively provided on the Universal Windows platform.
+    Azure Mobile Apps introduced a breaking change in how SQLite was used in v3.0 of the Client SDK.
+This book covers the v3.0 release of Azure Mobile Apps.
+Earlier versions required the installation of SQLite for Universal Windows and slightly different initialization semantics.

 There are three stages to using an offline client: